-If there is no In-Network provider within 50-miles of your home, you may be eligible to receive benefits for certain Eligible Medical Expenses paid at the In-Network level, subject to the Plan's Maximum Allowable Charge (with exception of services subject to the No Surprises Act).
-Benefits that fall under this category must be approved prior to receipt of the care and are subject to any Plan limitations or Exclusions set forth in this MPD.
-If you are traveling outside your network and you need medical care, you should contact the third-party administrator at the telephone number appearing on your medical identification card for assistance in locating the nearest In-Network provider.
-If you need emergency care, however, go ahead and get the care you need.
-The Plan will pay your claim for Eligible Medical Expenses at the In-Network provider level.
+If there is no In-Network provider within 50 miles of your home, you may be eligible to receive benefits for certain Eligible Medical Expenses paid at the In-Network level, subject to the Plan's Maximum Allowable Charge (with exception of services subject to the No Surprises Act).
+Benefits that fall under this category must be approved prior to receipt of the care and are subject to any Plan Benefit Limitations and Exclusions set forth in this MPD.

+If you are traveling outside your network and you need non-emergency medical care, you should contact the third-party administrator at the telephone number appearing on your medical identification card for assistance in locating the nearest In-Network provider.